Andrettin/Wyrmsun/readme.txt

 - 1.8.1
 -----------------------------------------------------------------------

-* Buildings
-- The Dwarven and Teuton Dock buildings are now buildable in RTS mode.

 * Items
-- Added a Scroll of Retraining (allows heroes to re-pick abilities).
 - Fixed issue which prevented units without inventories from picking up power-ups.
 - Fixed issue which prevented the damage bonus of "of Perfuration" weapons from appearing in the tooltip if the base weapon had +0 damage.
 - Added the "of Os" magic suffix (+1 Thorns damage), named after the Anglo-Saxon rune Os.
 This suffix is dropped only by Teuton smithies.